When is Lionel Messi's PSG unveiling? How to watch Barcelona legend's transfer announcement

 PSG have already been teasing content ahead of the Barcelona legend's official signing with the club, posting semi-cryptic videos of a mysterious new signing with 'hints' that include six Ballons d'Or and mate tea.

-Messi has already been pictured in Paris waving and greeting fans enthusiastically, so it's only a matter of time before he becomes an official PSG player.
+Messi has already been pictured in Paris waving and greeting fans enthusiastically and he has now officially become a PSG player.

 He's also been photographed with his family in the city.